pkgxdev/pantry/README.md

 While inside a pantry dev-env you can run commands from any built packages provided you specified their `provides:` key.

+## GitHub Codespaces

+`pantry` also works in GitHub Codespaces.
+The default configuration provides with the repository will install/update `tea` at the time you attach, so you should be able to quickly work on or test packages in a remote linux environment (or work from a device with just a web browser).

 ## Providers

 If the package you want to add to tea can be executed simply eg. you want